IS3004/MENU---HOTEL/README.md

 HI!
-Thi is a web development project.
+This is a web development project.